Pacific island nations call for UN report on Papua abuses

 JAKARTA, Indonesia (AP) — Seven Pacific island nations have called for a U.N. investigation into allegations of human rights abuses in Indonesia’s West Papua and Papua provinces, where a separatist movement has simmered for decades.

-A statement from a session of the U.N.
-Human Rights Council in Geneva, read on behalf of the seven states by Vanuatu’s Justice Minister Ronald Warsal, accused Indonesia of serious human rights violations of indigenous Papuans.
+A statement to a session of the U.N.
+Human Rights Council in Geneva, read on behalf of the seven states by Vanuatu’s Justice Minister Ronald Warsal, accused Indonesia of serious human rights violations of indigenous Papuans including extrajudicial executions of activists and beatings and fatal shootings of peaceful protesters.

-Pacific island leaders angered Indonesia last year when they used their speeches at the U.N. to criticize Jakarta’s rule in West Papua.
+Pacific island leaders angered Indonesia last year when they used their speeches to the U.N.
+General Assembly to criticize Indonesia’s rule in West Papua.
+Jakarta accused them of interfering in Indonesia’s sovereignty and supporting groups that carry out armed attacks.

 Most Read Stories